acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 Note that so-called "generic pronouns" (*we, you, they*, in German *wir, du, sie* (without specific reference), *man, einer*) are considered as indefinite, but that they cannot be automatically identified.
 Thus, they are annotated as primary markables.

-> Note: Reflexive pronouns (English *herself*, etc.) are not PM.
-Pronouns that are formally ambiguous as to whether they are reflexive or personal pronouns (e.g., German *mich* "me; myself"), are PM, and should be manually marked as `REF=BOUND` in the annotation.
+> Note: Reflexive pronouns (English *herself*, etc.) are not to be annotated.
+Pronouns that are formally ambiguous as to whether they are reflexive or personal pronouns (e.g., German *mich* "me; myself") should be annotated, but marked as `REF=BOUND` in the annotation.

 > Note: Other non-referring pronouns (e.g., expletive *it* or generic *you* in the sense of "anyone") are likewise not to be deleted but to be annotated manually.